tenstorrent/pytorch2.0_ttnn/README.md

 pip install torch-ttnn[ttnn]
 ```

-Note: The `ttnn` package is only supported on Linux with Python 3.10.
+Note: The `ttnn` package is only supported on Ubuntu with Python 3.10.
 If you're using a different platform or Python version, you can still install `torch-ttnn` without the TTNN backend.

 ## Supported Models